Data & Statistics

 Cases by Age Group and Gender

 The highest burden of TB disease continues to be among older adults.
-The largest group of new TB cases reported in 2015 in Hawaii were those 45 to 64 years of age; 29% (n=37) were in this age group.
-There were eight new cases of TB under 15 years of age.
-Additionally, there were about 20% more men diagnosed than women (n=71 vs. n=56).
-National data show that the majority of cases were male (60%) and age 25 and over (CDC, 2015).
+The largest group of new TB cases reported in 2025 in Hawaii were those 65+ years of age; 40% (n=50) were in this age group.
+There were seven new cases of TB under 15 years of age.

 Site of Disease

-Seventy-two percent (n=92) of cases reported in Hawaii in 2015 were pulmonary TB, or TB affecting the lungs.
+Sixty percent (n=75) of cases reported in Hawaii in 2025 were pulmonary TB, or TB affecting the lungs.
 Tuberculosis, however, is a systemic disease and can affect any area of the body.
-Eleven percent (n=11) of cases were exclusively extrapulmonary, or TB outside the lungs, while 17% (n=21) were both pulmonary and extrapulmonary.
-Overall, 89% of cases were either pulmonary or both pulmonary and extrapulmonary.
-National TB data show that a lower proportion, or 80%, of all cases reported in the US in 2015 were pulmonary or both pulmonary and extrapulmonary (CDC, 2015).
+Eleven percent (n=14) of cases were exclusively extrapulmonary, or TB outside of the lungs, while twenty-nine percent (n=36) were both pulmonary and extrapulmonary.
+Overall, eighty-nine percent of cases were either pulmonary or both pulmonary and extrapulmonary.

-The percentage of TB cases in Hawaii with INH-resistant TB decreased from 5% in 2014 to 4% in 2015.
-In 2015, there were no multidrug-resistant TB cases (MDR TB) in Hawaii.
+The percentage of TB cases in Hawaii with INH-resistant TB decreased from 22% in 2024 to 4% in 2025.
+In 2024, there were three multidrug-resistant TB cases (MDR TB) in Hawaii while in 2025 there were none.
 MDR TB is defined by CDC as resistance to at least isoniazid (INH) and rifampin (RIF), isolates may be resistant to other drugs.
-The national MDR TB rate was 1.2% of all cases in 2015 (CDC, 2015).
+The national INH-resistant TB rate was 9.1% and the national MDR TB rate was 1.5% of all cases in 2024.
 To prevent development of drug resistant TB, directly observed therapy (DOT) is the standard of care in Hawaii.

 Current TB Epidemiology in the U.S.